-- Springhead School has an effective whole school approach to online safety which includes ensuring an understanding of: - Roles and responsibilities in relation to filtering and monitoring. - Educating pupils, students, and staff in their use of technology in line with the taught safeguarding curriculum (outlined above) and ensuring that staff understand the four areas of risk for online safety outlined in para 135 of KCSIE 2024. - Mechanisms to identify, intervene in, and escalate any concerns where appropriate. - Springhead School is committed to considering how online safety is reflected in: - all relevant policies - the planning of the curriculum - staff training - the roles and responsibilities of the DSL and all staff - Information and guidance provided to parents.
+Springhead School has an effective whole school approach to online safety which includes ensuring an understanding of:

+- Roles and responsibilities in relation to filtering and monitoring and the use of AI. - Educating pupils, students, and staff in their use of technology in line with the taught safeguarding curriculum (outlined above) and ensuring that staff understand the four areas of risk for online safety outlined in para 135 of KCSIE 2025. - Mechanisms to identify, intervene in, and escalate any concerns where appropriate.

+Springhead School is committed to considering how online safety is reflected in:

+- all relevant policies

+- the planning of the curriculum

+- staff trainina

+- the roles and responsibilities of the DSL and all staff

+- Information and guidance provided to parents.